Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 Unlike the legacy API, where `mbedtls_pk_sign` and `mbedtls_ecdsa_write_signature` automatically select deterministic ECDSA if both are available, the PSA API requires the application to select the preferred variant.
 ECDSA verification cannot distinguish between randomized and deterministic ECDSA (except in so far as if the same message is signed twice and the signatures are different, then at least one of the signatures is not the determinstic variant), so in most cases switching between the two is a compatible change.

+Since TF-PSA-Crypto 1.0, the PK module provides the macro `MBEDTLS_PK_ALG_ECDSA(hash)`, which is equivalent to either `PSA_ALG_ECDSA(hash)` or `PSA_ALG_DETERMINISTIC_ECDSA(hash)`.
+This macro indicates which ECDSA variant the function `mbedtls_pk_sign()` uses (except when constrained by the key's policy).

 #### Restartable ECDSA signature

 The legacy API includes an API for “restartable” ECC operations: the operation returns after doing partial computation, and can be resumed.
 This is intended for highly constrained devices where long cryptographic calculations need to be broken up to poll some inputs, where interrupt-based scheduling is not desired.
 The legacy API consists of the functions `mbedtls_pk_sign_restartable`, `mbedtls_pk_verify_restartable`, `mbedtls_ecdsa_sign_restartable`, `mbedtls_ecdsa_verify_restartable`, `mbedtls_ecdsa_write_signature_restartable`, `mbedtls_ecdsa_read_signature_restartable`, as well as several configuration and data manipulation functions.

 The PSA API offers similar functionality via “interruptible” public-key operations.
-As of TF-PSA-Crypto 1.0, it is only implemented for ECDSA and ECDH, for the same curves as the legacy API.
+As of TF-PSA-Crypto 1.0, it is only implemented for ECDSA and ECDH (see “[Restartable key agreement](#restartable-key-agreement)”), for the same curves as the legacy API.
 (Mbed TLS 3.6 only has interruptible ECDSA signature, not ECDH key agrement.)
 At the time of writing, no extension is planned to other curves or other algorithms.

 The flow of operations for an interruptible signature operation is as follows: